”Good-bye, office!”- Five companies that choose flexibility

 On the other hand, nowadays, due to increasingly diverse procedures, many sectors of activity can choose to work from anywhere.

-We present you below five multinational companies which, without being part of “The Big Tech”, want to offer more flexibility to their employees in the future by choosing a remote or hybrid model.
+We present you below five companies that choose flexibility.
+These multinational companies, without being part of “The Big Tech”, want to offer more flexibility to their employees in the future by choosing a remote or hybrid model.

 Deloitte employees will be able to work wherever they want once Covid restrictions are lifted.
 Compared to others, the company’s staff doesn’t have to work from the office for a minimum number of days a week.